Harry Lennon

-Harry George Lennon (born 16 December 1994) is an English professional footballer who plays as a defender for Wrexham.
+Harry George Lennon (born 16 December 1994) is an English former professional footballer who played as a defender.

+He began his career with Charlton Athletic, having progressed through the youth academy before signing a professional contract in 2012.
+Whilst with the Addicks he played in 33 league games, scoring twice and spending time on loan with Cambridge United and Gillingham before signing a permanent contract with Southend United in 2018.
+In 2021 he signed for Wrexham and despite his second season being blighted by injury, he was part of the squad that was promoted back to the Football League in 2023.
+At the end of the 2022–23 season, Lennon announced his immediate retirement from professional football at the age of 28 due to on-going injury issues.

 Career

 Charlton Athletic

 Born in Romford, England, Lennon joined Charlton Athletic's academy and once captained the U18 squad.
 In December 2012, Lennon signed his first professional contract at the club.
 One year later in December, Lennon signed a new contract with the club, which will keep him until June 2016.

 Lennon made his first team debut for Charlton Athletic in the 1–0 FA Cup fourth round away win against Huddersfield Town, where he came on as a substitute for Cedric Evina in the first half.
 His performance left the away Charlton's supporters very impressed.
 After this, Lennon made his league debut for the club on 28 January 2014, however he could not prevent Charlton losing 3–0 to Doncaster Rovers.

 On 22 July 2014 Lennon joined Cambridge United on loan until 3 January 2015, but was recalled to Charlton on 31 October 2014 after making only two league appearances for Cambridge and one Football League Trophy start.

 On 27 November 2014, Lennon joined Gillingham on a youth loan deal.
 After three matches as an un-used substitute, Lennon made his Gillingham debut, playing 90 minutes, in a 2–1 win over Colchester United on 26 December 2014.
 After making two appearances for the club, Lennon made his return to his parent club in January 2015.

 On 2 October 2015, Lennon re-joined Gillingham on a one-month youth loan deal.
 Subsequently, the loan was extended until 12 December 2015.
-On 20 November 2015, Lennon returned to Charlton Athletic and signed a new two and a half year contract.
+On 20 November 2015, Lennon returned to Charlton Athletic and signed a new two-and-a-half-year contract.
 He became a regular in the side playing in the Championship.

 He signed a new one-year contract with Charlton at the end of the 2017–18 season.